rusnet-collaborators/notes/notes.md

 * learning

-# HTML CSS JS Framework
+# HTML CSS JS Framework UI

 http://www.blueprintcss.org
 Blueprint is a CSS framework, which aims to cut down on your development time.